GuiDupont/Ethernaut_solutions/README.md

 # To try the solutions:

-1. Go on https://mumbaifaucet.com/ to get some mumbai matic.
+1. Go to https://mumbaifaucet.com/ to get some mumbai matic.

 2. Get a mumbai RPC URL, on Alchemy or Moralis for example.